viliakov2/as2020111701/task1/Readme.md

     * An EFS mount target per Availability Zone.
     * A Security Group allowing NFS traffic from application instances and all traffic from a bastion host to the EFS.
   * Resources in database private subnets:
-    * An database private subnet per Availability Zone.
+    * A database private subnet per Availability Zone.
     * A Multi-AZ instance of MariaDB RDS
     * A Security Group allowing MySQL traffic from application instances and all traffic from a bastion host to the RDS.
     * A Redis installation consisting of the primary and one replica instances with automatic failover.